Upper Eyelid Surgery in Tampa and St. Petersburg, FL

 What Does the Upper Eyelid Surgery Procedure Involve?

 During your surgery, Dr. Davis will start by creating small incisions in the natural folds of your upper eyelids.
-In some cases, excess fatty tissue must be removed from underneath the eyes as well as during a process known as transconjunctival eyelid surgery, which requires tiny incisions to be made inside the lower rim of your eye.
-Fat will then be separated from the muscle, enabling easier removal.
+In some cases, excess fatty tissue must be reduced from underneath the eyes as well as during a process known as transconjunctival eyelid surgery, which requires tiny incisions to be made inside the lower rim of your eye.
+Fat will then be separated from the muscle, enabling easier improvement.
 Both of these surgeries are performed using a local anesthetic along with a sedative to help ensure your maximum comfort throughout the procedure.

 How Long is the Recovery Time?